Types of Child Custody in Minnesota

 about procedures in your court.

 Where you go for court will depend on the type of case you have that involves child custody, so if it's a divorce case, you may go to Family Court, but if it's a child protection case, you may go to Juvenile Court.
-Some courts have only have one courthouse, others have several courthouse locations.
+Some courts have only one courthouse, others have several courthouse locations.
 Look in the Minnesota Courthouse Directory

 for contact information.